ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/how-to/subscribe-to-store-events.markdown

 | **args** | `RequestExecutor` | The created Request Executor instance |

 ## `OnSessionCreated`
-This event is invoked after a session is created, allowing you, for example, to configure the session is various ways.
+This event is invoked after a session is created, allowing you, for example, to change session configurations.
 It should be defined with this signature:
 {CODE-BLOCK: csharp}
 private void OnSessionCreatedEvent(object sender, SessionCreatedEventArgs args);